chicolucio/chicolucio.github.io/_portfolio/2022-06-project_churn_prediction.md

 A common metric to compare models is the area under the ROC curve.
 However, as described in the literature [[10](https://dx.plos.org/10.1371/journal.pone.0118432)], it is also a metric that can be misleading with imbalanced data.

 There are many approaches described in the literature.
 We don't have any information regarding costs (marketing costs, revenue lost due to churn) in this dataset, so we can't make a cost analysis.
 Then, remains the choice among metrics that deal with precision and recall like these metrics themselves, F-beta score and area under precision-recall curve (AUPRC).
 It will be considered that recall is more important than precision in this study, but we don't want low precision scores.
 This means that we are considering more important to predict real churn, minimizing false negatives, but we want to avoid increasing too much false positives.
 Considering these restrictions, we have F-beta score, with beta greater than one, and AUPRC.
-The values of all metrics will be shown but the chosen one is AUPRC.
+The values of all metrics will be shown, but the chosen one is AUPRC.

 The Scikit-Learn docs [[12](https://scikit-learn.org/stable/modules/model_evaluation.html#precision-recall-f-measure-metrics)] state that the `average_precision_score` function from the package can be used as a AUPRC value, so it was the chosen function in this study.

-Below, there are some models that will be tested.
+Below, there are the models that will be tested.
 For the initial screening, there will be no modification of default parameters values, besides for those that have the option to set as a binary classifier.
 Those that have random behavior were seeded with a fixed value for reproducibility.

+    [('LR', LogisticRegression(max_iter=10000)),
+     ('LDA', LinearDiscriminantAnalysis()),
+     ('KNN', KNeighborsClassifier()),
+     ('CART', DecisionTreeClassifier(random_state=42)),
+     ('NB', GaussianNB()),
+     ('SVC', SVC(random_state=42)),
+     ('RF', RandomForestClassifier(random_state=42)),
+     ('SGD', SGDClassifier(loss='modified_huber', random_state=42)),
+     ('LGBM', LGBMClassifier(objective='binary', random_state=42)),
+     ('XGB',
+      XGBClassifier(tree_method='hist', objective='binary:logistic))]

+As previously stated, each model will be added to a pipeline after the preprocessing step (standardization and encoding).

+Full details with code can be seen on the [GitHub repository](https://github.com/chicolucio/customer-churn-prediction).

+Results:

     LR
         Metric      |    Mean    |  Std Dev